-I really love the work of Steven Stosny and I think that much of what he says can be helpful to people in committed relationships as well as those who have been hurt by infidelity.
+I really love the work of Steven Stosny, PhD and I think that much of what he says can be helpful to people in committed relationships as well as those who have been hurt by infidelity.
 This post will address his ideas for emotional healing from painful memories.

-While getting the quote for yesterday’s discussion, I got sidetracked and started reading a few of his other posts on the Psychology Today site.
+While searching for a quote recently, I got sidetracked and started reading a few of his other posts on the Psychology Today site.
 I came across the following article that deals with the importance and function of painful memories.
 However, we need to be aware that our automatic defense system can create false alarms and ultimately undermine the healing process.

 Emotional Healing and the Automatic Defense System

 Memories of past hurt are necessary for health and wellbeing.
 They keep us safe in the present and future, by activating an automatic defense system.

 It’s easier to see the function of painful memories and the automatic defense system in physical pain.
 Having burned your finger on a stove makes you more careful when you feel the heat; stepping on a nail last week makes you look before you leap today.

 Though more complicated, the function of emotionally painful memories is the same as the physically painful.
 Recalling betrayal is likely to make you more cautious about whom you trust; remembering the pain of past failures will usually motivate more learning, effort, and attention in future enterprise.

 The mammalian brain is remarkable in its ability to perform risk-benefit analyses.
 It is able to balance memory of pain with the potential reward of a given behavior in the present, as long as the focus is on the present.
 Unlike other animals, humans often subvert this process by ruminating about the past as if the function of memory and imagination were independent of the present.
 This leads to vain attempts to solve the problems of the past instead of those we face in the present and future and paves the way for making the same mistakes over and over.